reese/blog/content/travelogues/you-aint-gonna-need-it.md

 +++
-title = "You Ain't Gonna Need It" date = 2025-06-18 description = 'Pack light, then pack again even lighter' slug = 'you-aint-gonna-need-it' tags = ['travelogues'] draft = true
+title = "You Ain't Gonna Need It" date = 2025-06-23 description = 'Pack light, then pack again even lighter' slug = 'you-aint-gonna-need-it' tags = ['travelogues']
 +++

 When I share with people that I travel for months at a time out of a backpack, the response generally hovers somewhere between light amusement and Lovecraftian horror.
-It sets a constraint in a space where many people want to be unconstrained. _I'm travelling, it should be relaxed._ And that's precisely why you should pack light: the last thing you want is to be soaked with sweat from lugging around a heavy suitcase, wasting time redistributing clothes to stay under the 50 pound weight limit your airline enforces, or spending the days before your departure planning every outfit and worrying about every possible scenario.
+It sets a constraint in a space where many people want to be unconstrained. _I'm travelling, it should be relaxed._ And that's precisely why you should pack light: the last thing you want is to be soaked with sweat from lugging around a heavy suitcase or awkwardly redistributing clothes to stay under the 50 pound weight limit your airline enforces.

 I'm guilty of being a chronic over-packer myself, always stuck with the recurring idea that _just maybe_ I'll need a down jacket in Hawaii or five extra pairs of underwear.
 It's symptomatic of my own runaway mind, constantly thinking through infinite what-if scenarios wherein I stain ten T-shirts in three days and thus absolutely must pack fifteen.